You’ve found a house that fits your budget and wish list, and now it’s time to make an offer.

 Making your offer contingent on a professional home inspection means that your offer to purchase a home is conditional upon the property passing a thorough inspection conducted by a qualified home inspector.

-In other words, you are stating that you are willing to proceed with the purchase of the house, but the deal will only be finalized if the home inspection report meets your satisfaction.
+In other words, you are stating that you are willing to proceed with the purchase of the property, but the deal will only be finalized if the home inspection report meets your satisfaction.
+Think of a contingency as an “if-then” scenario.
+For example: If the appraised value of the property is lower than the purchase price, then you can ask for a lower price or cancel the contract.

-When a homebuyer includes a contingency for a professional home inspection in their offer, it gives them the opportunity to have the property thoroughly examined by an independent inspector before committing to the purchase.
+When a homebuyer includes a contingency for a professional home inspection in their offer, it allows them to have the property thoroughly examined by an independent inspector before committing to the purchase.

 If the inspection report reveals any significant issues, defects, or safety concerns, the buyer has the right to negotiate with the seller to address these problems.
 Depending on the terms of the contract and the specific contingencies, the buyer may be able to request repairs, credits, or a price reduction to account for the cost of addressing the issues.

-In case the inspection reveals extensive or severe problems that the buyer is not comfortable dealing with, the contingency allows the buyer to back out of the deal without any penalties or forfeiture of their earnest money deposit.
-This protection is crucial, as it ensures that buyers are not stuck with a property that requires extensive repairs or poses safety hazards that were not initially apparent.
+If the inspection reveals extensive problems, the contingency allows the buyer to back out of the deal without any penalties or forfeiture of their deposit.
+This protection is crucial, as it ensures that buyers are not stuck with a property that requires extensive repairs or poses safety hazards that were not aware of.

 1. Uncovering Hidden Issues